c0pp1/ScientificComputing4PhyicsStudents-projects/00-docker_install/DockerOnLinux.md

 # Installing Docker on Linux-based OS and running AlmaLinux9
-In this guide we provide step-by-step instructions for installing [docker](https://www.docker.com/) on linux-based OS and spinning up a container with `AlmaLinux9`, the base environment we will use for developing the projects of this course.
+In this guide we provide step-by-step instructions for installing [docker](https://www.docker.com/) on Linux-based OS and spinning up a container with `AlmaLinux9`, the base environment we will use for developing the projects of this course.

 For doubts or problems, please contact me [here](mailto:alberto.coppi@studenti.unipd.it) or open an issue [here](https://github.com/c0pp1/ScientificComputing4PhyicsStudents-projects/issues/new/choose).